-As well as mainstream opera, ballet and symphonic repertoire he is particularly in demand to conduct first performances of major new works.
-These include award-winning new operas and ensemble pieces by George Benjamin, Olga Neuwirth, Thomas Ades, Julian Anderson, Judith Weir, Richard Causton, Tansy Davies, Colin Matthews, Errollyn Wallen, Edward Rushton, Julian Philips and Elena Langer.
-He has recently worked with ensembles including musikFabrik Cologne, House of Bedlam and London Sinfonietta and for Royal Opera House Covent Garden, Bregenzer Festspiele and Festival d’Automne Paris.
+As well as mainstream repertoire, he is particularly in demand to conduct major new works.
+These include the world premieres of Tansy Davies’ BETWEEN WORLDS for ENO and Catherine Kontz’s NEIGE in Luxemburg, the British premiere of Olga Neuwirth’s AMERICAN LULU for the Opera Group at the Edinburgh Festival and subsequently at the Bregenz Festival and the Young Vic, London, MAUDITE SOIT LA GUERRE for London Sinfonietta, and award-winning new operas and ensemble pieces by George Benjamin, Olga Neuwirth, Thomas Adès, Julian Anderson, Judith Weir, Richard Causton, Tansy Davies, Colin Matthews, Errollyn Wallen, Edward Rushton, Julian Philips and Elena Langer.

-In education he has been a visiting conductor and tutor at the University of London – Goldsmiths, English National Opera Studio, The Royal College and Royal Academy of Music – the latter of which has just elected him an Associate.
-He was the Associate Conductor for the National Youth Orchestra of Great Britain and recently conducted Music Mix concerts for children with the BBC Concert Orchestra as well as large scale community projects for WNO Max Department and Spitalfields Festival.
+In education he has been a visiting conductor and tutor at the University of London Goldsmiths, English National Opera Studio, Royal College Music and Royal Academy of Music.
+He was the Associate Conductor for the National Youth Orchestra of Great Britain and conducted concerts for children with the BBC Concert Orchestra and large scale community projects for WNO and Spitalfields Festival.

 Recent engagements include the new production of MACBETH for English Touring Opera, Akram Khan’s GISELLE in Luxembourg, Moscow and Madrid and NUTCRACKER and LE CORSAIRE for ENB and Carmon DeLeone’s PETER PAN for Hong Kong Ballet.